 - Advise other attendees that you are an extremely clinically vulnerable person

-- Travel to the venue via the safest route possible, preferably in a car alone or with someone from your household
+- Travel to the venue via the safest route possible, preferably in a car alone or with someone from your household or support bubble

 I have symptoms of Coronavirus / can’t attend the funeral in person, how else can I view the service?

 If anyone is suffering from symptoms of Coronavirus they should not attend a funeral service at all.

 A large number of crematoriums are able to provide webcasting, which will enable those who can't attend to still be able to view the funeral service online rather than attending the crematorium.

 Individuals attending with the necessary device and airtime plan could video call someone who can't attend as an alternative solution as well.